flgkd/integer-linear-programming-notes/notes/11-dynamic-programming.md

 H(k)
 $$

-be the minimum original cost for satisfying demands in periods $1,\ldots,k$.
+be the minimum original cost for satisfying demands in periods $1,\ldots,k$ with zero ending inventory after period $k$.

 Set